brthomiu/Ston-Mobile-Pizza-Notes/README.md

 ## Tech Stack

-Stön is a mobile app built on a PERN stack with React Native and Expo.
+Stön is a mobile application built with React Native, Express API, NodeJS, and PostgresQL

 ## Backend

-Backend built with Node and Express API.
-PostgreSQL database contains tables of dishes, ingredients, and methods that are used to build recipes.
-Recipe objects from the user's state are modelled and mapped to recipes table in SQL with Sequelize ORM.
+The server uses a NodeJS server with Express API, and connects to a PostgreSQL database.
+Recipes are stored in the database, recipe data can be tracked down to each individual variable.

 ## Frontend